LayanJethwa/intrusive-revision/README.md

 - Quizlet set scraper (capped at 100 cards for now)
 - Dynamic view for flashcard management
 - Simple multiple-choice view to blitz through questions
+- View local and global statistics for all sets, as well as per question

 ## Roadmap